orospakr/cardscience/README.md

 Usage
 -----

-You'll need node and npm.
+You'll need node and npm, and a local instance of CouchDB.

 Install dependencies:

     npm install

-Install CouchDB design documents:
+Install CouchDB design documents (right now, I assume a local CouchDB with a hardcoded database name of `cardscience`.
+Sorry.):

     ./cardscience.js -i